Ways of Reading: Sound Sense, Nonsense, and Language's Radical Desires|

 |Major Readings: Wesleyan RJ Julia Bookstore

-Roland Barthes, Fred Moten, Alexandra Vazquez, Jacques Derrida, José E. Muñoz, Susan Stewart, Gayle Salamon, Licia Fiol-Matta, Brent Hayes Edwards, Deborah Vargas, Édouard Glissant, and other queer, Latinx, Black, and Caribbean theorists, poetics scholars, and musicians.
+Readings may include works by: Roland Barthes, Fred Moten, Alexandra Vazquez, Jacques Derrida, José Muñoz, Susan Stewart, Gayle Salamon, Licia Fiol-Matta, Brent Hayes Edwards, Deb Vargas, Édouard Glissant, and other queer, Latinx, Black, and Caribbean theorists, poetics scholars, and musicians.

 |Examination and Assignments: |

-Students will keep a journal for the course, listen to assigned music, attend relevant sensory- and sound-oriented events on campus (TBD), write a few short papers (@ 2 pps. each), and a final essay/performance project (details TBD).
+Exams/Assignments: Students will keep a journal for the course, listen to assigned musics, attend relevant sensory- and sound-oriented events on campus (TBD), write a few short papers (@ 2 pps. each), and a final essay/performance project (details TBD).

 |Total Enrollment Limit: 15||SR major: 0||JR major: 0|| || |